Professors: John Bartholdi (ISyE), Russ Clark (OIT, CoC)

 GPS can be inaccurate, especially around tall buildings, which interfere with signals from the satellites.
 This makes it hard to note accurately when a bus arrives at a control point and – especially – when it departs.

-Wendi Tang has built an app that will record all sensor data from an Android device and push it to a remote DB for analysis.
-It will also allow a user to record times of actual arrival and departure.
+To learn how to recognize when the bus has stopped, we are collecting data from smart phones.
+You install an app that will record all sensor data from an Android device and push it to a remote DB for analysis.
+Then you ride the bus and use the app to record times of actual arrival and departure.

 Among the interesting sensor readings, besides GPS, are the accelerometer and the detection of Bluetooth beacons, which we will deploy.

 An interesting sub-project could be built around the beacons.
 How can they best be used to detect arrivals and departures?

 The data collected here will also be used for the next task.

 Should we use a service such as Transloc?
 Investigate!
 (We can purchase equipment for testing.)